 Invitations should be sent out 6-8 weeks before your wedding.

-Be sure to work in some of your favorite spots into your engagement session!
+Be sure to work in some of you’re favorite spots into your engagement session!

 The most important thing in all of this is to have fun together, choose things that are meaningful together and make sure you shut off planning mode now and then and enjoy each other.